macOS Monterey 12.0-12.3 shipped with a Bluetooth bug that caused all output to be muted whenever a Bluetooth device’s microphone is muted.

 Why does my audio mute when I mute my microphone on a Bluetooth device?

 This was a bug in macOS Monterey until version 12.4.
 Bluetooth input and output were (incorrectly) linked in these versions of Monterey, so anytime your Bluetooth mic was muted, the audio would cut out.
 It happened with any app that mutes the mic, although it only impacts Bluetooth headphones.

 How can I fix it?

-How does the fix work?
+How does the workaround work?

-When Mic Drop detects you’re using a Bluetooth mic as your microphone, it automatically switches your Mac’s microphone to a non-Bluetooth mic.
+If you’re using macOS Monterey before version 12.4, when Mic Drop detects you’re using a Bluetooth mic as your microphone, it automatically switches your Mac’s microphone to a non-Bluetooth mic.
 In many cases, this will be your Mac’s built-in microphone or your webcam.

 Whenever you mute using Mic Drop, we mute all inputs except Bluetooth devices.
 This stops your Bluetooth headphones from being muted, but it also means you can’t use the mic built in to your Bluetooth headphones.

 Fortunately, most Macs have a reliable built-in mic, so this approach works well.
 Mic Drop will select the first non-Bluetooth mic it finds, but you can change the input in System Preferences > Input.

 Make sure other apps aren’t using Bluetooth input